Search

 What is the alimony indexation for 2026?

 The alimony indexation for 2026 is 4.6% and was published in the Government Gazette on November 19, 2025.
-The percentage is determined annually by the Minister of Justice and Security based on statutory wage developments.
+The percentage is determined annually by the Minister of Justice and Security based on wage developments, in accordance with Article 1:402a of the Dutch Civil Code.
 As of January 1, 2026, the increase applies by operation of law to both child support and spousal maintenance established by a court or recorded in a settlement agreement.

-The indexation follows the statutory modification factor, which is set annually by the government based on wage trends.
-In 2025, the indexation was 6.5%, and in 2024, it was 6.2%.
-The percentages are recalculated every year and can therefore vary significantly from year to year.
+The indexation follows the statutory adjustment factor, which is determined annually by the government based on the increase in contract wages in the preceding year.
+The percentages are recalculated annually and can therefore vary significantly: from low during limited wage development to substantially higher in years with strong wage increases.

 Calculate the indexation with the calculator